Nschennum/kc_realestate/README.md

 Live app is available at: https://kc-real-estate.herokuapp.com/

-The admin login is available at: https://kc-real-estate.herokuapp.com/admin/   UN: admintest PW: test123
+The admin login is available at: https://kc-real-estate.herokuapp.com/admin/